mlrun/mlrun/docs/howto/remote.md

     MLRUN_ARTIFACT_PATH=/User/artifacts/{{project}}/{{run.uid}}
     ```

-3. If the remote service is on an instance of the Iguazio MLOps Platform (**"the platform"**), set the following environment variables as well; replace the `<...>` placeholders with the information for your specific platform cluster:
+3. If the remote service is on an instance of the Iguazio MLOps Platform (**"the platform"**), set the following environment variables as well:

     ```ini
     V3IO_USERNAME=<username of a platform user with access to the MLRun service>